autoplot/documentation/javadoc/org/das2/qstream/Descriptor.md

-# org.das2.qstream.Descriptormodel elements of the QStream, such as StreamDescriptor, PacketDescriptor,
+# org.das2.qstream.Descriptor

- and EnumerationUnitDescriptor.
+model elements of the QStream, such as StreamDescriptor, PacketDescriptor, and EnumerationUnitDescriptor.

 ***
 <a name="getDomElement"></a>
 # getDomElement